RedisGears/RedisGears/docs/create_development_environment.md

 wasm-pack build --target web
 ```

-Notice that we are building using the `web` target, though we are not actually a web, this target will be good enough for us and will help to avoid `nodejs` specific API that are not supported inside Triggers and Functions (we hope that one day we will be popular enough and a new `RedisGears` target will be added :)).
+Notice that we are building using the `web` target.
+Though we are not actually a web, this target will be good enough for us and will help to avoid `nodejs` specific APIs that are not supported inside Triggers and Functions (we hope that one day we will become popular enough and a new `Triggers and Functions` target will be added :)).

 After build successfully, you will notice that a new `pkg` directory was created containing the following content: